After analyzing more than 20,000 tech professionals in LATAM, we have enough data to answer a question every Engineering Manager asks:

 High Agreeableness: User empathy is central.

-High Relational Engagement: Must build trust relationships with users and stakeholders to understand real needs.
+High Structure & Rhythm: Must build trust relationships with users and stakeholders to understand real needs.

 How to Use This Data